girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_LINKs/HTML_Links.md

 ```
 **Button as a Link**

-To use an HTML button as a link, you have to add some JavaScript code.
+To use an HTML button as a link.

 JavaScript allows you to specify what happens at certain events, such as a click of a button: